-The spatial results suggest that the FMA area lacks larger old forest patches (of any size) relative to NRV.
-The specific causes of this are unknown since the spatial analyses in this case included all possible sources of "edge", from roads to seismic lines to cut-blocks.
-What we do know is that despite the fact that the overall disturbance footprint of the energy sector is quite low, the impact on the resulting landscape patterns is greater that of forest management (Pickell et al 2013 and 2015) because of its ubiquitous nature.
+It should also be pointed out that the spatial analyses did not consider specific causes.
+Pickell et al. (2013, 2015) found that despite the fact that the disturbance footprint of the energy sector was quite low, the impact on the resulting landscape patterns was far beyond that of forest management because it was so spatially ubiquitous.
 There is also considerable public infrastructure in the study area in the form of development, but also many types of linear features (e.g., roads, trails, rights of way).
+The only way of divining the influence of each sector on old forest patch size is to re-do the calculation of current condition using a series of baseline assumptions based on classifying anthropogenic features.
 The only way of understanding the impact of each of these factors on old forest patch size calculations is to conduct a more comprehensive and specific spatial analysis than this study was intended to provide.